ryan-haskell/kindred-games-net/README.md

     The CSS file contains code for the styling, I'd leave that one alone (unless you are feeling brave!)

     The JS file handles the mobile menu open/close behavior.
-That's it!
+That's it!# kindred-games-net